brunoherbelin/vimix/flatpak/README.md

 This way, the application vimix is still sandboxed (i.e. not installing libs in your system), removable (entirely free space after remove) and updatable (just re-compile to update).

-1. Install flatpak build environments
+### 1. Install flatpak build environments

+If not already installed, install the builder and the flathub repository:

     ~$ sudo apt install flatpak-builder
     ~$ flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

+Install the runtime environments:

     ~$ flatpak install org.gnome.Sdk/x86_64

-Select version **43** in the list of proposed version

     ~$ flatpak install org.gnome.Platform

 Select version **43** in the list of proposed version

-2. Build vimix flatpak
+### 2. Build vimix flatpak

-This settings of git is needed to enable clone of local repos during build:
+These settings of git are needed to enable clone of local repos during build:

     ~$ git config --global --add protocol.file.allow always